UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 In the case of web server setup, it is as good idea to initialise jsPysch with ```use_webaudio = true```, in case you use audio stimuli.
 This is typically faster than when false.

 ## Preload media, like images, video, audio
-In general, since timing is important, please make sure to [preload all media files](#https://www.jspsych.org/overview/media-preloading/).
+In general, since timing is important, please make sure to [pre-load all media files](https://www.jspsych.org/overview/media-preloading/).

 ## Always start an experiment with a html-button-response interaction part
 Browsers will often disallow auto-playing sound/video if there is no user activity related to a _mouse click_.
 It would be a shame to start of the experiment with errors of this type.
 An _instruction_ (plugin) with a mouse button response (or a multi-page instuction) will also fix this poitential error.